Wernfried/node-minify-all-js/README.md

 A function that minifies your javascript files (recursively when `--overwrite`).
 **minify-all-js** was designed to reduce the size of your project's `node_modules` directory.
 But it can also be used to minify any js files.
 By giving it a directory and option `--overwrite`, `minify-all-js` will walk through the depth of your folders and minify all the javascript that it sees.

 Without `--overwrite` (the default), `minify-all-js` does not scan directories recursively and files are renamed to "<old name>.min.js".
-If such a file already exists, the it is overwritten.
+If such a file already exists, then it is overwritten.
 This prevents to get files like "<old name>.min.min.min.js" if you run `minify-all-js` multiple times.

 ### Installation